 Deleting the work profile, restoring to factory default settings

-You have the option to delete a work profile from an Android device via the Cortado management console.
-To do so, select the device and click on Wipe Partial.
+You have the option to delete a work profile from an Android device via the Cortado Administration Portal.
+To do so, select the device and click on Remove Workprofile.

 Additionally, users can delete the work profile from a device themselves at any time.
-Of course, restoring a private device to factory default settings via the management console is not possible.
+Of course, restoring a private device to factory default settings via the Administration Portal is not possible.

 In the past, security vulnerabilities have been repeatedly identified in versions of Android.
 Therefore, device manufacturers and Google release monthly security patches.
 It is always recommended to keep security patches up to date.
-It is not possible to use the management console to force these updates onto private devices.
+It is not possible to use the Administration Portal to force these updates onto private devices.
 Therefore, remind your users regularly to run updates and to keep the devices up to date.

 Preventing installation of apps that don’t come from the Play Store